-By partnering with a team of people both personally and professionally, she has found a way to live successfully and independently.
+By partnering with a team of people both personally and professionally, she continues to find ways to live successfully and independently.
 She has overcome obstacles and persevered in the face of adversity on many levels and now is passionate about not only sharing her story, but also about sharing some of the most important lessons in life she has learned.
 The fact that she does it all from the seat of a high-tech power wheelchair accentuate her messages to live with excellence and without excuse.

 Whether she is sharing at school events, at corporate meetings, in conferences, or with church groups, she is equally comfortable.
 She has a gift for being relatable and relevant to the real issues that people of all ages and abilities face.

 Originally from Georgia, Holly now resides in York, SC.

 If your group is looking for a speaker who will motivate, inspire, and most importantly, challenge those in attendance, Holly would be honored to serve you.